-6. Balconies (residential)- expensive solutions, such as recessed balconies

-Lifts - additional number of lifts, and the speed of the lifts begin to increase also
+- 6. Balconies (residential)- expensive solutions, such as recessed balconies - and winter gardens are introduced Lifts - additional number of - Lifts additional number of lifts, and the speed of the lifts begin to increase also

 The waterfall charts on the following page for both commercial and residential developments display the demarcation in terms of the costs under the headings outlined above.